Law you can afford

 Pay and time off

 An employer must ensure that all employees are provided with written pay statements.
-An employer may be required to give paid time off to employees in certain circumstances.
+An employer may be required to give paid Time off to employees in certain circumstances.

 Flexible working